-Almost every ancient culture and civilization, be it Mesopotamian, Chinese, Egyptian, or Mayan, has left a legacy of towering pyramids.
-A surprisingly global phenomenon, we can find pyramids around the world.
+Almost every ancient culture and civilization, be it Mesopotamian, Chinese, Egyptian, or Mayan, has left a legacy of towering ancient pyramids.
+Although we are most familiar with the pyramids in Egypt, specifically the Great Pyramid in Giza, it’s not the only one.
+A surprisingly global phenomenon, we can find several ancient pyramids around the world.

-These majestic structures are truly masterpieces of engineering.
+These majestic structures are truly masterpieces of engineering, mostly serving as tombs, and are great archaeological sites.
 Less weight on top and more on the bottom ensuring that they survived to modern times largely intact.
-The oldest of these pyramids are still something of a mystery.
+The oldest of these ancient pyramids are still something of a mystery.
 Knowledge of how they were constructed have been lost to history, but these imposing structures still remain.

 1. Pyramid of Djoser – Saqqara, Egypt (2660 BCE)